Intelligent-Instruments-Lab/iil.is/src/routes/news/strengjavera-jack-armitage-nordic-house.md

 - Saturday 9th: 2pm – 7pm
 - Sunday 10th: 2pm – 5pm

-Jack Armitage (he/they) is a composer, producer, performer and researcher.
-He produces, performs and live codes music as Lil Data, as part of the PC Music record label, with credits for Charli XCX, Jónsi, Harlecore and more.
-He is a postdoctoral research fellow in the Intelligent Instruments Lab at Iceland University of the Arts, and has a PhD in Media & Arts Technologies from Queen Mary University of London.
-His current research concerns self-organising systems, social ecology and human agency in the age of artificial intelligence.

 Accessibility: Elissa Auditorium has good accessibility, restrooms are accessible and gender neutral.

 ## Lýsing